alcantarar/literature_update/README.md

 Where weekly updates can be stored in markdown format for publishing.
 #### Models
 Where all the model files are saved after being created.
 1. Keras_model - Location of all the Keras Neural Net files.
 Some neural net files are to large to upload to Git on their own so are split.
-Using [7-zip](https://www.howtogeek.com/howto/36947/how-to-upload-really-large-files-to-skydrive-dropbox-or-email/) you can recombine these files to create the model file and weights file.
+Using [7-zip](https://www.howtogeek.com/howto/36947/how-to-upload-really-large-files-to-skydrive-dropbox-or-email/)(Windows) or [Keka](https://github.com/aonez/Keka) (MacOS) you can recombine these files to create the model file and weights file.
 2. Many_ML_models - Location of all the many ML testing files are saved.
-The mpl file will need to be recombined using 7-zip similar to the Keras Neural Net files.
+The mpl file will need to be recombined using 7-zip/Keka similar to the Keras Neural Net files.
 #### Plots
 Model validation plots are saved here.
 Usually a confusion matrix.
 #### Webscraper